Who Cares For Victor After His Breakdown

 The Journey and Intensifying Isolation

 Following the destruction of the female creature, Victor's isolation intensifies.
 The creature vows revenge, promising to be with Victor on his wedding night.
-Victor is imprisoned after being accused of murdering Clerval, who was killed by the creature.
-During this period of imprisonment, Victor is nursed back to health by his father.
-Worth adding: alphonse travels to Ireland to be with his son, offering comfort and support.
-Even so, Victor remains consumed by dread and the knowledge that his actions have led to the death of his friend.
-He is released from prison but remains haunted by the creature's threat And that's really what it comes down to.
-Turns out it matters..
+On the flip side, Victor remains consumed by dread and the knowledge that his actions have led to the death of his friend.
+Alphonse travels to Ireland to be with his son, offering comfort and support.
+In real terms, during this period of imprisonment, Victor is nursed back to health by his father.
+Also, victor is imprisoned after being accused of murdering Clerval, who was killed by the creature.
+He is released from prison but remains haunted by the creature's threat Still holds up..

 The Final Descent and Pursuit

 During this final phase of his life, Victor receives no genuine care or support.
-Still, he is consumed by his obsession with revenge, neglecting his own health and well-being.
+He is consumed by his obsession with revenge, neglecting his own health and well-being.
 He becomes increasingly erratic and unstable, driven by a burning hatred for the creature and a desire to end his own suffering.

 It is during this pursuit that Victor encounters Captain Walton, the narrator of the frame story.
+But walton, an ambitious explorer, finds Victor weakened and near death.
 He takes Victor aboard his ship and nurses him back to health.
-On the flip side, walton, an ambitious explorer, finds Victor weakened and near death.
-Walton listens to Victor's story with rapt attention, offering him a sympathetic ear and a sense of human connection No workaround needed..
+Walton listens to Victor's story with rapt attention, offering him a sympathetic ear and a sense of human connection And that's really what it comes down to..

-That said, even Walton's compassion cannot truly alleviate Victor's suffering.
-On top of that, victor remains haunted by his past, unable to find peace or redemption.
+On the flip side, even Walton's compassion cannot truly alleviate Victor's suffering.
+Victor remains haunted by his past, unable to find peace or redemption.
 He uses his final days to warn Walton of the dangers of unchecked ambition and the pursuit of forbidden knowledge.
-He urges Walton to turn back from his own quest for discovery, lest he suffer a similar fate Surprisingly effective..
+He urges Walton to turn back from his own quest for discovery, lest he suffer a similar fate And it works..

 Analysis of Care and its Limitations